 - lesbian, gay, bisexual, transgender or intersex people (LGBTI)

-- the person is aged 12 years and older.
+- be aged 12 years and older

 - the person is at acute or immediate risk of suicide or self-harm – please contact emergency services or local hospital

-Number of sessions (from date of referral)
+Number of sessions (per referral):

 Brisbane MIND Referral Templates